openedx/docs.openedx.org/source/community/release_notes/old_releases.rst

 latest supported release.

 Supported releases will receive security updates and will have the latest bug fixes and features.
-These older releases will not recieve any of those.
+These older releases will not receive any of those.

 .. toctree::
    :maxdepth: 2

+   quince
+   palm
    olive
    nutmeg
    maple